solutionsanz/docker-images/OracleInstantClient-ADW/README.md

 - `oracle-instantclient<version>-devel-<version>-1.x86_64.rpm`
 - `oracle-instantclient<version>-sqlplus-<version>-1.x86_64.rpm`

+## Make a directory for the credential wallet

+As I am using an OracleLinux7-slim image which doesnt include the zip utility, I did the following;

+mkdir adw_wallet

-Download the Credential Wallet zipfile from the Oracle Autonomous Data Warehouse Instance that you plan to connect to.
+Download the Credential Wallet zipfile from the Oracle Autonomous Data Warehouse Instance into the above directory.
+Note: The wallet can be downloaded under the Admin section of the Cloud Console for ADW.
+The name of the wallet is the same as the ADW instance name eg Instance Name DB201807201207 has a wallet named
+- `wallet_DB201807201207.zip`

+Unzip the wallet into adw_wallet directory

+## Unzip of Credential Wallet into /vagrant directory

+I used a vagrant-box VBox image to run my Docker container I downloaed

 ## Building